Skip to navigation Skip to content Skip to subnav

 (a) No person, corporation, partnership, or unincorporated association shall acquire ownership of greater than 40 percent of the voting securities in a company as defined in subdivision 501(3) of this title subject to the supervision of the Public Utility Commission without the approval of the Commission after due notice and opportunity for hearing and a finding on its part that such acquisition will not be contrary to the public good.

-(c) A specified per centum of the outstanding voting securities of such company means such amount of outstanding voting securities of such company as entitles the holder or holders thereof to cast said specified per centum of the aggregate votes which the holders of all the outstanding voting securities of such company are entitled to cast in the direction or management of the affairs of such company.
+(c) A specified per centum of the outstanding voting securities of such company means such amount of outstanding voting securities of such company as entitles the holder or holders thereof to cast said specified per centum of the aggregate votes that the holders of all the outstanding voting securities of such company are entitled to cast in the direction or management of the affairs of such company.
 (Added 1987, No. 271 (Adj.
 Sess.), § 15, eff.
 June 21, 1988; amended 1999, No. 157 (Adj.
-Sess.), § 13.)
+Sess.), § 13; 2023, No. 85 (Adj.
+Sess.), § 388, eff.
+July 1, 2024.)

 • § 516.
 Modification by the Commission of cable television tariff requirements